sgarrison05/Comptime-Calculator_orig/README.md

 By Shon Garrison

-Originally designed as part of my final projectd in programming at Lamar State-College Orange in 2009, it became in the in-production software to keep track of comptime for several years.
+Originally designed as part of my final projectd in programming at Lamar State College-Orange in 2009, it became in the in-production software to keep track of comptime for several years.
 It was updated over the years to include straight/comptime ability that eliminated the need for the chief's version (straight only).
-It was eventually replaced by version 5.0 that was a complete revamp and re-imagine so that the program was brought up to county policy.
+It was eventually replaced by version 5.0 that was a complete revamp and re-imagine so that the program could be brought up to county policy.

 ## Program Overview: